 It's the time on the month where Sony announces the games being added to the PlayStation Plus Collection.
-As usual there's six games being added, and as usual it's a two game each split for the PlayStation 3, 4, and Vita.
-It's yet another diverse selection of games varying from twin stick shooters and SHMUPS, to tower defense and first person horror.https://www.youtube.com/watch?v=2vokSKB64ek
+As usual, there are six games being added, and as usual, it's a two-game each split for the PlayStation 3, 4, and Vita.
+It's yet another diverse selection of games varying from twin stick shooters and SHMUPS, to tower defense and first-person horror.

-On the PlayStation 3 side of things you'll be getting another post apocalyptic survival game, this time in the form of third person survival game I Am Alive.
+On the PlayStation 3 side of things you'll be getting another post-apocalyptic survival game, this time in the form of third-person survival game I Am Alive.
 Similar to Dead Star this shouldn't come as much of a surprise considering it was accidentally offered as a PlayStation Plus game for a single day in March when it was supposed to be this month.
 The second game offered is Sony's initial entry to the tower defense genre: Savage Moon.
-In this game you have to fend of waves of bug aliens, that look like they stepped right out of Starship Troopers, by placing towers strategically and keeping them upgraded.
+In this game, you have to fend off waves of bug aliens, that look like they stepped right out of Starship Troopers, by placing towers strategically and keeping them upgraded.

 Last but not least is the PlayStation Vita which is getting two games of its own.
 First up is A Virus Named Tom, a puzzle game where you have to connect tubes to create passages for your virus while avoiding anti-viruses.
 The other game offered is Shutshimi, a strange SHMUP where you play as a fish out of water who gets to try out a ton of quirky power-ups.
 You can read our review of Shutshimi if you want to know more about that one.
 It should be noted that Shutshimi does have a PlayStation 4 version as well, but there's no word on if you can grab either version.
 Last month offered the PlayStation Vita version of Flame Over but not the PlayStation 4 version.